-Dealing with concurrency, time and causality in the design of electronic systems has become increasingly difficult as the complexity of the designs grew.
-The synchronous programming model [7, 3] has had major successes at the specification level because it provides a simpler way to access the power of concurrency in functional specification.
-Synchronous languages like ESTEREL, LUSTRE, and SIGNAL, the quasi-synchronous STATECHARTS modeling methodology, and design environments like SIMULINK/STATEFLOW all benefit from the simplicity of the synchronous assumption, i.e.: (1) the system evolves through an infinite sequence of successive atomic reactions indexed by a global logical clock, (2) during a reaction each component of the system computes new events for all its output signals based on its internal state and on the values of its input signals, and (3) the communication of all events between components occur synchronously during each reaction.
+The notion of time has been a crucial aspect of electronic system design for years.
+Dealing with concurrency, time and causality has become increasingly difficult as the complexity of the design grew.
+The synchronous programming model [9, 4, 16] has had major successes at the specification level because it provides a simpler way to access the power of concurrency in functional specification.
+Synchronous languages like ESTEREL [5], LUSTRE [10], and SIGNAL [13], the quasi-synchronous STATECHARTS [11] modeling methodology, and design environments like SIMULINK/STATEFLOW [1] all benefit from the simplicity of the synchronous assumption, i.e.: (1) the system evolves through an infinite sequence of successive atomic reactions indexed by a global logical clock, (2) during a reaction each component of the system computes new events for all its output signals based on its internal state and on the values of its input signals, and (3) the communication of all events between components occur synchronously during each reaction.

-However, if the synchronous assumption simplifies system specification and verification, the problem of deriving a correct physical implementation from it does remain [3].
+However, if the synchronous assumption simplifies system specification and verification, the problem of deriving a correct physical implementation from it does remain [4].
 In particular, difficulties arise when the target implementation architecture has a distributed nature that does not match the synchronous assumption because of large variance in computation and communication speeds and because of the difficulty of maintaining a global notion of time.
-This is increasingly the case in complex microprocessors and Systems-on-a-Chip (SoC), and for many important classes of embedded applications in avionics, industrial plants, and the automotive industry.
+This is increasingly the case in complex microprocessors and Systemson-a-Chip (SoC), and for many important classes of embedded applications in avionics, industrial plants, and the automotive industry.